ericPantarotto/react_completeGuide/_notes/notes.md

 Besides building components as functions, which is what we did up to this point, you can also define components with classes.
 You can build Class-based Components.

+### What and Why

+Functional components is the default & most modern approach

+Class component were required in the past, prior to React 16.8, introducing **React Hooks**, before *state* and *sideEffect* couldn't be managed with functional components,

 <!---
 [comment]: it works with text, you can rename it how you want